TBD9rain/quick_ref/git.md

 ```
 git rebase -i <base_branch>
 ```
+where multiple options are available.
 `edit` cloud be used to modify commit messages.
 `squash` could be used to compress commits.

 ## Reset
-To reset commit (move current branch to previous commit), but remain staging area and working directory of current commit:
+To reset commit (move current branch to previous commit), but **remain current staging area and working directory** of current commit:
 ```
 git reset --soft <commit>
 ```

-To reset commit and staging area, but remain current working directory of current commit:
+To reset commit and staging area, but **remain current working directory** of current commit:
 ```
 git reset [--mixed] <commit>
 ```